Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Post selected dynamics in gauge theory: Effect on entanglement

+We now turn to the post-selected filtering dynamics associated with an extended gauge-invariant operator, namely the mesonic hopping term.
+This term represents the matter-gauge interaction energy of the smallest mesonic/string object, spanning two neighbouring matter sites and the intervening gauge link, and corresponds to the gauge-induced hopping term in the Hamiltonian~(\ref{H2}).
+Starting from the same initial state as before, we study the effective non-Hermitian dynamics generated by adding an anti-Hermitian contribution proportional to this hopping operator.
+This case differs from the local filtering terms considered in the previous subsection.
+The electric-flux operator acts on links, while the particle-antiparticle number operator acts on sites.
+By contrast, the mesonic hopping term acts jointly on two matter sites and the gauge link connecting them, and is therefore an extended operator.
+The corresponding effective non-Hermitian Hamiltonian is

+where $\gamma$ denotes the non-Hermitian filtering strength \footnote{ \textcolor{black}{For the local electric-flux and particle-antiparticle number operators, the anti-Hermitian terms can be related, up to additive constants and rescalings, to projectors onto local eigenspaces, making the no-click interpretation relatively direct.
+For the non-local mesonic hopping operator $O_j=\sigma^+_j\tau^X_{j,j+1}\sigma^-_{j+1}+{\rm h.c.}$, this is not immediate: $O_j$ is Hermitian and gauge-invariant, but it is neither manifestly positive nor a projector.
+Hence, it is not obvious how to write the corresponding rate operator as $M_j^\dagger M_j$ for some microscopic jump operator $M_j$.
+This makes a direct ``measurement of the hopping operator'' interpretation ambiguous, and motivates our broader post-selected filtering interpretation.
+We thank the anonymous reviewer for bringing out this issue.
+It would be interesting in future work to construct an explicit gauge-invariant non-local measurement channel whose no-click limit reproduces, or systematically approximates, this hopping-sector filtering dynamics.}}.

+To compute the entanglement entropy, we bipartition the system into subsystem $A$ and its complement.
+Since the mesonic hopping operator acts on neighbouring sites $i$ and $i+1$ together with the intervening gauge link, it can cross the entanglement cut.
+In the results presented below, we therefore mainly apply the hopping-filtering term only within subsystem $A$, excluding the term that connects $A$ to its complement from the anti-Hermitian part proportional to $i\gamma$.
+We then compute the EE for two representative values of the filtering strength $\gamma\,.$

-From Fig.~(\ref{EE in subsystem}), we observe that the saturation value of EE remains independent of the system's size when we are measuring non-local observables.
-We again scan the parameter space of $\gamma\,. $ Hence, in the no-click limit, we find that the MIPT is absent for our system, even for the measurement of the non-local observables.
-Also, the conclusions remain true even when we measure the hopping term throughout the system.
+From Fig.~(\ref{EE in subsystem}), we observe that the saturation value of EE remains independent of the system's size even for this filtering of non-local operators.
+We again scan the parameter space of $\gamma$ and find that the MIPT-like transition is absent for our system, even for the post-selection with respect to this non-local observable within the range of filtering strengths, evolution times, and system sizes investigated here.
+Also, the conclusions remain true even when we perform the post-selection by adding the hopping term throughout the system.
 Note that, as $\gamma$ increases, a peak in EE at early time appears (we will comment more about that shortly), although the physical interpretation of that is not clear at this moment.

-\subsection{Dependence of late-time saturation value of EE on measurement rate:}
+\subsection{Dependence of late-time saturation value of EE on filtering rate:}